 - Declare compliance with relevant ethical practices upon manuscript submission (i.e. Declaration of Helsinki, etc.);

-- Provide upon the request of the PJAHS proof or documentation from the institutional review board (or its equivalent research ethics committee) that confirms the approval of the research reported in the submitted manuscript;
+- Provide, upon the request of the PJAHS, a proof or documentation from the institutional review board (or its equivalent research ethics committee) that confirms the approval of the research reported in the submitted manuscript;

 - For clinical trials, provide trial registration details; and